eos7l/a3-persistence/README.md

 - Passport-local
 - Compress-file
 - Server-static
+- Helmet

 ### Authentication Strategy & Database:

--
+- I used passport for authentication and lowDB as my database storage.

 ### HTML:

--
+- I have a total of 5 different HTML pages.

 ### CSS Framework:

--
+- I used the framework found on templemag.
+The original template can be found here: https://templatemag.com/demo/Mineem/
+- I chose it because I love its simplistic style with the white background.

 Goals:
 ---
 - This application serves as a personal shopping assistant to make the shopping experience smoother and all related items more organized.
 It is also a proof-of-concept website which can easily turn into something huge.
 - It allows users to add items which they want to monitor the price of.
-In the ideal world, the user will be able to receive updates once the price is dropped.
+In the ideal world, the user will be able to receive updates once the price is dropped (*in the imaginary world).
 This is meant for only one logged-in user to see.
-- It also allows users to post deals/discounts/unused coupons whenever they find one online.
+- Ideally, it should allow users to post deals/discounts/unused coupons whenever they find one online.
 The deals are auto-generated to be posted on the main page and can be seen by all including guest users.

 Main Challenges:
 ---
+- Since I have multiple HTML pages, storing the current user's information took me a while to figure out.
+I tried both local storage and document.cookie and it seems like the local storage method is more staple.
+- There were actually more documentation online for how to do Mongo and I feel like I should have used Mongo, particularly many answers could be found online for passport-Mongo.
+I implemented a register method but was never able to make it work.
 -